|Ordered||23 Dec 1939|

 25 Aug 1942

-02.42 hrs, mid Atlantic south of Greenland: HNoMS Eglantine obtained a radar contact when she approached the survivors from the sunken Trolla astern of convoy ONS-122.
-She abandoned rescue operations to investigate the contact, which proved to be U-256, which dived when the area was illuminated with star shells.
+02.42 hrs, mid Atlantic south of Greenland: HNoMS Eglantine obtained a radar contact when she approached the survivors from the sunken Trolla astern of convoy ONS 122.
+She abandoned rescue operations to investigate the contact, which was U-256, which dived when the area was illuminated with star shells.
 At 02.47 hours, the corvette attempted to drop depth charges, but both throwers misfired and the trap jammed after only one had been dropped.
-This nonetheless proved accurate, and a leaking exhaust vent caused the stern-heavy U-256 to sink to a depth of 200 metres.
-The corvette made two more attacks of eight and ten depth charges respectively, but had to return to the convoy at 02.58 hours.
-The U-boat managed to surface about 30 minutes later and was forced to break off the patrol due to the damage sustained.
+This nonetheless proved accurate, and a leaking exhaust vent caused the stern-heavy U-boat to sink to a depth of 200m (656 ft).
+The corvette made two more runs, dropping eight and then ten depth charges, but had to return to the convoy at 02.58 hrs.
+U-256 managed to surface about 30 minutes later but was forced to break off the patrol due to the damage sustained.
 (Sources: ADM reports, KTB U-256)

 2 Sep 1942

-Aircraft attack, aircraft shot down:British Whitley Z9515 (77 Sqdn RAF/H, pilot P/O A. Cassie)
+Aircraft attack, aircraft shot down:British Whitley bomber Z9515 (77 Sqn RAF/H, pilot P/O A. Cassie)

-08.30 hrs, Bay of Biscay: the Whitley (misidentified as a Wellington) strafed the inbound U-256 and dropped 2 or 3 bombs that fell some 15m astern.
+08.30 hrs, Bay of Biscay: the Whitley (misidentified as a Wellington) strafed the inbound U-256 and dropped two or three bombs that fell some 15m (50ft) astern.
 The Germans observed flak hits on the cockpit and saw the aircraft fly off very low leaving a smoke trail.
 Its crew sent an SOS and probably ditched.
-The crew of 5 was lost.
-U-256 was badly damaged and limped into Lorient the next day; some damage to the deck was apparently caused by one of the aircrafts propellers.(Sources: Franks/Zimmerman)
+The crew of five was lost.
+U-256 was badly damaged and limped into Lorient the next day; some damage to the deck was apparently caused by one of the aircraft propellers.(Sources: Franks/Zimmerman)

 8 Oct 1943

-03.34 hrs, Bay of Biscay: the outbound boat was attacked by Leigh Light equipped British Wellington HF190 (612 Sqdn RAF/J, pilot P/O M.H.
-Paynter, RAAF).
-U-256 was not damaged by the straddle of 6 depth charges and escaped by diving.
-Despite flak damage to the starboard elevator and the tail turret, the Wellington returned safely to base.
+03.34 hrs, Bay of Biscay, outbound: British Wellington bomber HF190 (612 Sqn RAF/J, pilot P/O M.H.
+Paynter, RAAF) straddled U-256 with six depth charges in a Leigh Light attack.
+The boat dived and escaped unscathed.
+Despite flak damage to the starboard elevator and the tail turret, the Wellington reached base and landed safely.
 (Sources: Franks/Zimmerman)

 16 Nov 1943

-02.08 hrs, Bay of Biscay, inbound: a Halifax Mk.II bomber (RAF Sqdn 502/D, pilot F/O F.T.
-Culling-Mannix, RNZAF) approached the boat passing about 200m astern, and was hit by flak in the starboard wing tip and turned away.
+02.08 hrs, Bay of Biscay, inbound: a Halifax Mk.II bomber (502 Sqn RAF/D, pilot F/O F.T.
+Culling-Mannix, RNZAF) approached the boat passing about 200m (656 ft) astern, and was hit by flak in the starboard wing tip and turned away.
 When the Halifax returned to the area the U-boat had dived.
 (Sources: Franks/Zimmerman)

 11 Mar 1944

-21.48 hrs, mid Atlantic: the boat observed an aircraft crashing into the sea close by.
-U-256 had not fired at the aircraft, which apparently crashed through pilot error during preparation for a low attack run.
-All six crewmen were lost.(Sources: Franks/Zimmerman)
+21.48 hrs, mid Atlantic: the boat saw an aircraft crash into the sea close by.
+U-256 had not fired at the aircraft, which apparently crashed due to pilot error while preparing for a low level attack.
+All six aircrew were lost.(Sources: Franks/Zimmerman)

 19 Mar 1944

-Aircraft attack, aircraft shot down: British Liberator (224 Sqdn RAF/F, pilot F/L R. Dunn)
+Aircraft attack, aircraft shot down: British B-24 Liberator (224 Sqn RAF/F, pilot F/L R. Dunn)

 23.12 hrs, Bay of Biscay, inbound: the boat was illuminated by Leigh Light and strafed by the Liberator.
 The Germans observed hits to the right wing from the 20mm AA guns and to the fuselage from the 37mm AA gun.
-Flames were seen coming from the bomb bay and one of the engines as the aircraft passed astern of U-256 at a height of 50m, and then dropped six depth charges and crashed into the sea 500m away, killing the crew of 10.
+Flames were seen coming from the bomb bay and one of the engines as the aircraft passed astern of U-256 at a height of 50m (55 yards), dropping six depth charges, and then crashed into the sea 500m (547 yards) away, killing the crew of ten.
 The boat was not damaged in the attack.(Sources: Franks/Zimmerman)

 7 Jun 1944